Happy Home, Happy Skin

 Keep your home well-ventilated and address signs of damp promptly, as mould can release irritants that affect both skin and respiratory health.

-Backed by: UK Government - highlights the health risks of damp indoor environments and offers practical steps for prevention.
+• UK Government Guidance – Highlights the health risks of damp and mould in homes and offers practical steps for prevention.

 Need Extra Support?

 Improving your home environment doesn’t need to be overwhelming.
-Start small by researching eco-friendly products, or allergy-proofing guides for practical advice.
-Even small changes at home can make a big difference to your skin.
-Take it one step at a time.
-A qualified skin therapist, such as a corneotherapist - trained in skin barrier care, can provide tailored skincare advice to support your skin barrier and promote long term resilience.
+Start small by researching eco-friendly products or allergy-proofing guides for practical advice.
+Even small changes can make a big difference to your skin.

 © 2025 Jacqui de Jager | The Skin Well™ & The Happy Skin Clinic®